fracpete/weka-virtualenv/docs/commands.md

 create <options>
 	Creates a new environment.
 	Can be initialized with the content of an existing 'wekafiles' directory.
+	Additional classpath elements can be injected via the CLASSPATH environment that you can define with the '--envvar' option.

 delete <options>
 	Deletes an existing environment.